 Great Black-backed Gulls nest on their own or in loose colonies, sometimes with other gulls, terns, skimmers, auks, and eiders, and rarely with cormorants and gannets.
 The male establishes a small breeding territory, 10 to 20 feet in diameter, and the pair defends it against other gulls.
 Great Black-backed Gulls are monogamous and return to the same territory year after year.
 When pairing, a male displays and calls to attract a female, leaning forward with his head bent toward the ground and mewing; or flying slowly with exaggerated wingbeats.
 The female may join him.
 Courting males sometimes regurgitate food for females.
 Aggressive individuals crouch low and jab their bill at an opponent, or pull at vegetation.
 They also stand, lean far forward, then throw back their head and give a long series of cries.
 After chicks hatch the parents become especially aggressive.
 When terrestrial predators approach, the gulls dive and strike with their feet or wings, or rarely with their bills.
 Lost chicks that stray onto an unfamiliar territory may find themselves seized by the head and shaken, or even eaten.
 Chicks leave the nest within 24 hours but stay in the nesting territory for 40 days.
 They begin to fly at 45 days but return to the territory for feedings from their parents for another 3-4 weeks.
 Egg predators include various gull species, ravens, crows, raccoons, and rats.
 Bald Eagles, Common Ravens, dogs, cats, and other gulls sometimes prey on the chicks.
 Back to top

-Great Black-backed Gulls are numerous on the East Coast.
-The North American Breeding Bird Survey estimates an overall stable population trend for the last half-century, although there appear to have been isolated declines in Maine and Nova Scotia.
+Great Black-backed Gulls are numerous on the East Coast, however, since 1966 populations have been declining according to the North American Breeding Bird Survey.
+For example, between 1966 and 2015, populations in Maine declined by over 8.5% per year resulting in a cumulative loss of 99% of the population.
+The North American Waterbird Conservation Plan estimates a total of 121,430 breeding birds on the continent.
+The species rates a 12 out of 20 on the Continental Concern Score, and is not on the 2016 State of North America's Birds' Watch List.
 Nineteenth-century feather hunters and egg collectors nearly drove the North American population of Great Black-backed Gulls to extinction.
 Thanks to legal protection, the population recovered during the twentieth century and perhaps exceeded its historical size by the 1960s.
 Taking advantage of landfills, fishing discards, and other human-made food sources, the gulls continued to increase in numbers as they expanded south into Maryland, Virginia, and North Carolina.
 They have displaced Herring Gulls from some breeding habitats in New England.
 Management officials control the breeding Great Black-backed Gull populations on some islands to give terns, puffins, and other gull species a chance to nest.Back to top